MohamedElatroush/Cooperative-scheduler-for-embedded-systems/Unit Tests/Test 1/test1.md

 # Test 1: Using ReRunMe(0)

-The expected output is that the task that issued that function will keep running resulting in blocking all other tasks.
+Task A here is the task with the highest priority, and will use ReRunMe with 0 sleeping time.
+This will lead to the blocking of tasks B and C, since A will always have the priority to execute.

 <br>
 void TaskA(){<br>